-The Indian IT/ITES industry earned revenue of over US$ 109 bn during FY14.
-Out of this, exports accounted for 69.7% of the industry's revenue.
+The Indian IT/ITES industry earned revenue of over US$ 163 bn during FY16.
+Out of this, exports accounted about 66% of the industry's reven

-As per NASSCOM, the Indian IT/ITES industry is expected to maintain a growth of 13-15% in FY2015.
-NASSCOM has also envisaged the Indian IT/ITES industry to achieve a revenue target of USD 225 bn by 2020 for which the industry needs to grow by about 13% on a YoY basis in the next six years.
+As per NASSCOM, the Indian IT/ITES industry is expected to maintain a growth of 8-10% in FY2017.
+NASSCOM has also envisaged the Indian IT/ITES industry to achieve a revenue target of USD 225 bn by 2020.

 Emerging protectionist policies in the developed world are expected to affect the Indian IT companies.
-Due to US restrictions on visas as well as rising visa costs, most Indian IT companies are increasingly subcontracting onsite jobs to local employees in the US.
-Additionally, the new immigration bill is still under consideration in the US which, if implemented, will significantly raise employee costs for onsite workers.
-This would adversely affect margins of Indian IT companies.
+Due to US restrictions on visas as well as rising visa costs, most Indian IT companies have subcontracted onsite jobs to local employees in the US and have begun hiring locals.
+This has adversely affected margins of Indian IT companies.

-Indian IT companies are increasingly adopting the global delivery model.
+Indian IT companies have adopted the global delivery model.
 They are setting up development centers in Latin America, South East Asia and Eastern European countries to take advantage of low cost and also cater to the local market.
-In the US, such centers will help mitigate the risks of the new immigration bill and increase the probability of winning projects in highly regulated sectors such as healthcare, government services, utilities etc.
+In the US, such centers will help mitigate the risks of the new immigration bill and increase the probability of winning projects in highly regulated sectors such as healthcare, government services, utilities et